Skip to content

 WHAT’S THE DIFFERENCE BETWEEN get_cookie() and get_session()?

-get_session() is running get_cookie() under the hood, but it’s specialized to extract the session_id from the Cookie header.
+get_session() is running get_cookie() under the hood, but it’s specialized to extract the session from the Cookie header.
 While you need to manually free the memory returned by get_cookie(), you don’t need to do that with get_session() — it handles memory management internally.

 We added 3 data to the session in the Login handler: name, username and theme.
 Let’s write another function that sends the session data: